 Depending on various factors (including the volume of mail), the site will try to respond to every temperate, cogent, understandable, and answerable question.
 We may request clarification.
 We may respond privately.
 We may publish the question and answer.
 Any question sent to the site will be assumed to be from a real person who really wants to extend their knowledge and does not object to having their question published.
 If you require anonymity, state this clearly.
 Any question answered publicly is subject to editing for brevity and/or clarity.

 About The Site Manager and Chief Answerer (Dan C. Heldman)

 Started in soccer in 1981.
 Became a referee in 1986, an instructor in 1986, and an assessor in 1991.
 Currently, a State Referee Emeritus, State Assessor, and a State Instructor (after formally serving as a National Referee Instructor, 1999 – 2014).
 Chaired USSF’s Instructional Program Advisory Panel and worked for USSF as a Referee Education Resources Advisor (2011 – 2014).
 Contributing Editor for REFEREE magazine (1994 – 2015) while authoring more than two dozen articles for the publication.
+Became the Soccer Content Manager for the magazine in December 2017 while continuing to write articles for it.
 Appointed by USSF to teach referee and/or instructor clinics in 20 states, as well as in Germany (7 years) and Italy (6 years).